 A testifying expert, or expert witness, is generally the only one in the court who is allowed to provide testimony as to his or her opinion — because it is an expert opinion.
-Regardless of whether this takes the form of testimony in a deposition or trial, or in an expert report, the engineering component will provide credibility to his or her analysis and allow the jury to consider the expert’s opinion with the weight it deserves.
-Typical expert witness activities include prior art searches, expert report preparation, depositions, and expert testimony in the courtroom.
+Regardless of whether this takes the form of testimony in a deposition or trial, or in an expert report, the engineering component will provide credibility to his or her analyses and allow the jury to consider the expert’s opinion with the weight it deserves.
+Typical expert witness activities include prior art searches, research and authoring expert reports, depositions, and expert testimony in the courtroom.

 Cahn Litigation Services has completed numerous searches for an expert witness in the semiconductor space, providing candidates for each case to the specifications provided by the attorney in charge.
 Whether it’s for a semiconductor patent case or pre-litigation reverse engineering, Cahn Litigation Services has the experience required to turn the search around quickly and provide litigation support candidates with the right balance of expertise and testimony to get the job done.